 Which Supplement should you choose?

-- Magnesium Citrate – this is the most popular magnesium supplement, probably because it is inexpensive and easily absorbed.
+- Mg Citrate – this is the most popular magnesium supplement, probably because it is inexpensive and easily absorbed.
 It helps with constipation as it acts to relax the bowel (unsuitable for those with looser bowel movements).

 - Mg Glycinate – this one is one of the most bioavailable and absorbable forms, and suitable for those who suffer from diarrhoea.